Configuration Profiles Homepage on the ZeroLock® Management Console

 5. Hash Rules – This protection setting applies to the agent’s ability to protect itself from executable files whose SHA-256 hash values have been added to a list and are allowed or blocked.
 The hash values are added to this list by creating a new rule or automatically adding a new rule by selecting BLOCK or ALLOW on the Process Information screen.
 There are four (4) fields: Alert Level, Send Email Alerts, Response Type, and Auto Quarantine

-6. SSH Multifactor Auth – This protection setting applies to the agent’s ability to allow, block, or authenticate ssh sessions from a particular user, IP address or by setting a schedule of when the endpoint may accept ssh sessions.
+6. SSH Multifactor Auth – This protection setting applies to the agent’s ability to allow, block, or authenticate SSH sessions from a particular user, IP address, or by setting a schedule of when the endpoint may accept SSH sessions.
 There are three (3) fields: Enabled, Alert Level, and Send Email Alerts.

-7. Default Control Policy – Using the Policy drop-down menu, select the desired policy.
+7. Default Control Policy – Select the desired policy using the Policy drop-down menu.
 The available policy list comes from Policies (Control Policies | Policies).

 8. Endpoint Logging – Used for setting the size of the Baldur and Tyr logs for the ZeroLock Agent on the endpoint.

 9. Remote Shell – A remote shell is a tool for executing commands on a device through a command-line shell.
 Fields are Enabled and Default User.
-A GREEN checkbox indicates this feature is enabled and that commands can be remotely run from the ZeroLock Management Console (ZMC) on the endpoints.
-The Default User is ‘nobody’ acting as a placeholder without permissions.
+A GREEN checkbox indicates the feature is enabled and that commands can be remotely run from the ZeroLock Management Console (ZMC) on the endpoints.
+The Default User is ‘nobody’ acting as a placeholder without any permissions.
 Note: The ONLY system that can access this feature on the endpoint is the configured Collector system defined in the Agents configuration.

 1. Enable – If selected, Precision Mode is on.